lucasb243/No-time-to-dice_group_project_IE692/README.txt

 2. Output files

     a.
 Most ouputs will automatically show up in the "learn_all.ipynb" or "learn_all 2019.ipynb" Jupyter Notebooks when they are being executed.
     b.
-The output in form of the decision trees are stored to the seperate files "tree_paper.svg", "tree.svg" and "treebpic15_AEST.svg" in the folder "trees" in order to keep the Jupyter Notebooks clean.
+The outputs in form of the decision trees are stored to the seperate files "tree_paper.svg", "tree.svg" and "treebpic15_AEST.svg" in the folder "trees" in order to keep the Jupyter Notebooks clean.
     c.
 The ouputs of the ODT-Miner executions are stored in the files of the folder "results".

-3. If you are interested in the original code files by the authors of the paper "No Time To Dice", take a look at the following GitHub Repository: https://github.com/roy-jingyang/Org-Learn_Exe_Context
+3. If you are furthermore interested in the original code files by the authors of the paper "No Time To Dice", take a look at the following GitHub Repository: https://github.com/roy-jingyang/Org-Learn_Exe_Context